abdulghani/blissful-ignorance/notes.md

 which rather stark and dangerous line to ideology

-but yes, rather human spread and interconnection, still bound humans to metabolic activity (labor, work, career)
+but yes, rather human spread and interconnection, still bound humans to metabolic activity (labor, work, career) which increase further the tension for the fabric of life to cascade to singularity